ChainSecurity/deployment_validation/README.md

 - As detailed [above](#dvf-creation), many public RPCs are not or only partially supported for DVF creation.
 - Finding the deployment transaction of a contract currently requires either Blockscout or Etherscan API keys to collect all relevant information.
 - Contracts performing `delegatecall` to more than one other contract are currently not supported.
-- `dv update` currently only updates values of existing storage variables in the DVF and does not add newly added storage values.
 - Multiple contracts with the same name compiled with different compiler versions in one project are not supported.
 - Multi-dimensional mappings with static keys (e.g., `mapping[1][2]`) can currently not be decoded.
 - Empty-string mapping keys can currently not be decoded correctly.